-If you are pregnant or have a child under three, you may be able to get help to buy certain foods from the Best Start Foods scheme.
-In most cases you will need to be getting certain benefits to be eligible.
-If you are under 18 and pregnant or responsible for a child under one, you can get the benefit whatever your income.
+You usually need to be getting certain benefits to be eligible.
+If you're under 18 and pregnant or responsible for a child under 1, you can get the benefit whatever your income.

 Best Start Foods has replaced the Healthy Start voucher scheme for people in Scotland.